Civil War Moving Panoramas

 This photo was taken in the 1880s.
 It shows survivors of the Raid, from both Confederate and Union armies, gathered around "The General" locomotive which was decorated for the reunion.
 Library of Congress.

-Confederates used the locomotive The Texan and gave chase for nearly 100 miles.
-Eventually, the General ran out of steam and the Union soldiers were captured.
-Some were executed, including Andrews, but others escaped and lived on to tell the amazing tale.
+behind them.
+Using the locomotive The Texan, Confederate troops gave chase for nearly 100 miles.
+Eventually, The General ran out of steam (literally) and the Union soldiers were captured.
+Some were executed, including Andrews,

-The first scene begins with a map of the chase.
+Ruger, a map maker by trade, begins the panorama with a map of the chase.
 Courtesy of the Ohio Historical Society.

-In 1885, William J. Knight, who had been the engineer of the train, commissioned Albert Ruger, a friend and fellow veteran, to paint the moving panorama.
-It was vertically-cranked and contains 17 scenes, each 7.5' high
+In 1885, William J. Knight, who had been the engineer of the The General, commissioned Albert Ruger, a friend and fellow veteran, to paint the moving panorama.
+It is vertically-cranked and contains 17 scenes, each 7.5'

-and 6' in width, equaling 120' in length.
-He used gouacheon on cotton muslin.
+high and 6' in width, equaling 120' in length.
+He used gouacheon paint on cotton muslin.

 1890s - The Battle of Gettysburg by Charles H. Andrus